 Water & Lava

 Pinch me!
-This really is our hometown ride?
-Includes a path along a river, a tremendous waterfall, a view from the top of a butte, lava fields …. and a mixture of terrain.
-Plus it’s close to town.
-And it doesn’t get toooooooo sandy during the summer and too snowy during the winter.
+This … really … is … our … hometown ride?
+A path along a river, a tremendous waterfall, a view from the top of a butte, lava fields …. gravel roads, paved roads, double track, single track and bike paths.
+Plus it’s close to town … and it rides great most of the year.
+Not toooooooo sandy during the summer and not too snowy during the winter (yea, it can hold a bit of snow when it snows in town.)

-It’s the ride we send people to when they are debating on if they should convert over to gravel from road riding.
+It’s the signature ride we send people to when they are debating on converting to gravel from road riding.
+They always come back smiling.

 Adventure / Gravel Route